im-pro-at/lithpulser/README.md

 Details on sequence play control:
 1. A sequence can have a finite timeout value.
 Passing the timeout will trigger the sequence to be rerun which currently has timed out AND the highest priority value (lower sequence numbers have higher priority).
-2. Additionally, a logical condition can be programmed on the condition of detecting an event at one or both of the two digital input channels within the user specified time period in the sequence.
-Detection and passing the logic condition then triggers fast change of sequence with a minimal delay time of 48 ns.
+2. Additionally, a logical condition can be programmed on detecting an event(s) at one or both of the two digital input channels within the user specified time period in the sequence.
+Detection and passing the logic condition then triggers fast change of the next sequence  to be played with a minimal delay time of 48 ns.
 This mechanism provides the basis for repeating sequences until success.

 A sequence can be up to 4 seconds long and the time to switch between two sequences is always exactly 48ns.
+A default output pattern can be defined for periods in between sequences and when pulsing is switched off.
+Logging of sequence execution is available.

 More information about the design can be found in documentation: https://github.com/im-pro-at/lithpulser/blob/master/docu/projekt.pdf